 The command line option -e makes the extended keywords available, and reserves them so that they cannot be used as variable names.
-See, -e, page 213 for additional information.
+See, -e, page 235 for additional information.

-For detailed descriptions of the extended keywords, see the chapter Extended keywords.
+For more information about the extended keywords, see the chapter Extended keywords.